ember-tooling/vscode-ember/README.md

 # vscode-ember

-This is the VSCode extension to use the [Unstable Ember Language Server](https://github.com/lifeart/ember-language-server).
+This is the VSCode extension to use the [Stable Ember Language Server](https://github.com/lifeart/ember-language-server).

-`Unstable Ember Language Server` is full-featured fork of [Ember Language Server](https://github.com/emberwatch/ember-language-server).
+`Stable Ember Language Server` is full-featured fork of [Ember Language Server](https://github.com/emberwatch/ember-language-server).
 It's `stable` and `extremely` power-featured.

 All `Ember Language Server` features included.